confusedkernel/teewhy.net/content/blog/grief-in-tv-shows/index.md

 {{< youtube Nd3Qlo0qspU >}}

 \
 While my words may not fully capture the brilliance of *Fleabag*, I still highly recommend anyone who hasn’t watched it to give it a chance.
-The true magic lies in the way Fleabag engages with the viewer — in the unspoken moments and the nuances between the lines that make the show so deeply impactful.
+The true magic lies in the way Fleabag engages with the viewer - in the unspoken moments and the nuances between the lines that make the show so deeply impactful.

 I love that *Fleabag* is unafraid to show us that grieving can be ugly and messy.
 Beneath all the comedy and antics, the audience can see the pain and grief that drive these decisions, and the tapestry of emotions that are intertwined in her actions.
-People grieve in different ways, and *Fleabag* makes it known that everyone processes their pain and loss differently, and each of them could be viewed as 'problematic' in their own ways - Yet, there’s no right or wrong way to grieve in real life; it’s simply how these emotions shape us, whether we’re aware of it or not.
+People grieve in different ways, and *Fleabag* makes it known that everyone processes their pain and loss differently.
+Each of them could be viewed as 'problematic' in their own ways - Yet, there’s no right or wrong way to grieve in real life; it’s simply how these emotions shape us, whether we’re aware of it or not.
 The show excels in its seamless mix of humor and devastation, of delusions and truths.
 After all, life is rarely black or white, but rather shades of grey.
 It’s in the combination and contradiction of these elements that makes Fleabag truly exceptional, capturing the complexity of the human experience in a way that feels both authentic and deeply relatable.

 The notion that we're supposed to grieve for a certain period of time before returning to *normal* is a misconception.
 We're told to move on, to put our feelings in a box and push them aside. *Fleabag* paints us a more realistic picture of grieving - as scary as it sounds, there isn't a world where loss affects us only for a limited time.
 Grieving is an ongoing process without a definitive end.
 Through Fleabag's flashbacks, actions, and daily interactions, we see how these losses permeate everyday life, creating a new, albeit altered, sense of normal.
 We see Fleabag gradually weathers her own pain, through the unspoken truth behind her actions.
 We witness how she goes from shoving down her feelings with humor to truthfully embracing the relationships even if they'd hurt.
-The pain remains, often just beneath the surface — sometimes it stings, other times it stokes a blazing fire.
+The pain remains, often just beneath the surface - sometimes it stings, other times it stokes a blazing fire.
 Yet, Fleabag finds a way to make peace with it.
 And isn’t that the most important lesson about grief?

 I came across an article titled ["Grief, or, the Afterlife of Love"](https://celluloidblogsite.wordpress.com/2023/02/12/grief-or-the-afterlife-of-love-fleabags-version/) a few days ago, and I couldn't help but think - isn't this what grief is all about?
 At the heart of it all — grief and love often are inextricably linked, that the depth of our grief is a reflection of the depth of our love.